 ||Starting at $100

-Northpointe Bank savings account offers an APY and ranging up to 0.35% (APY stands for annual percentage yield, rates may change).
+Northpointe Bank savings account offers a variable APY and ranging up to 0.35% (APY stands for annual percentage yield, rates may change).

 What fees does Northpointe Bank savings account charge?